Blog

 To control bleeding during or after surgery, Idelvion is used to maintain the factor IX activity levels at or above the target range.
 For example:

-• For minor surgical procedures (e.g., tooth extraction), to keep factor IX activity levels between 50 – 80 IU/dl, Idelvion is administered every 48-72 hours for at least a day until healing is complete.
+• For Minor Surgical Procedures (e.g., Tooth Extraction): To maintain factor IX activity levels between 50 and 80 IU/dl, Idelvion infusions should be administered every 48 to 72 hours for a minimum of one day until healing is complete.

-• For major surgical procedures (e.g., hip replacement surgery or brain surgery), to keep factor IX activity levels between 60 – 100 IU/dl, Idelvion is administered every 48 to 72 hours for the first week, followed by 7 – 14 days until recovery is complete.
+• For Major Surgical Procedures (e.g., Hip Replacement or Brain Surgery): To maintain factor IX activity levels between 60 and 100 IU/dl, Idelvion should be administered every 48 to 72 hours for the first week, followed by an additional 7 to 14 days until recovery is complete.

 All medicines can have side effects.
 Some side effects are minor and temporary, while some could be severe and require immediate medical attention.
 The most common side effects reported by >1% of people during prophylaxis trials include: